 Meet Rachel Williamson, one of our College Portfolio Students.

-artist, Rachel gave Prima Materia Institute the credit.
-“I owe it all to you guys – this place has become my second home.”
+Rachel has evolved into a grandiose artist – unafraid and confident.
+When we spoke about her dramatic and rapid development as a professional artist, “I owe it all to you guys – this place has become my second home.”
 Although we did give Rachel the support and encouragement she needed to burst into the art world, it was Rachel that took the jump.